-Firstly, let me put it simply: The dog park is not for everyone.
+Firstly, let’s put it simply: The dog park is not for everyone.
 And that’s okay!
-Not all dogs feel safe around other dogs and there are plenty of other ways to enrich our pets’ lives without exposing them to the sometimes chaotic experience of the dog park.
+Not all dogs feel safe around other dogs and there are plenty of other ways to enrich our pet’s lives without exposing them to the sometimes chaotic and overwhelming experience of the dog park.

 As owners, we should not feel guilty for denying our dog off lead time at a dog park.
 Companion animals do thrive on social connection but YOU are the one that they primarily seek that from.
 No amount of playtime with other dogs can replace quality interaction between you and your pet.
 It is more important for them to have stimulation, enrichment and exercise than to socialise with other dogs.

 But say your pooch is an adolescent, social and fun loving dog who thrives on a good rough and tumble session with a like minded fur-friend.
 Then dog park time can be a great way to expend energy, work on training and allow your dog to socialise.
-The key is to know when it stops being those things and becomes stressful for your dog.
+The key is to know when it stops being those things and becomes stressful for your dog and/or stressful for other dogs around too.

-Those of us who are parents will be all too aware of the delicate balance between a toddler having fun at a party and leaving with a child hysterically crying.
-We think to ourselves, “We should have left half an hour earlier…”.
-We know that we stayed beyond our child’s limits, failing to pre-empt the moment when Little Miss Happy switched to Little Miss Meltdown!
+Those who are parents will be all too aware of the delicate balance between a toddler having fun at a party and leaving with a child hysterically crying.
+We think to ourselves, “We should have left half an hour earlier…” We know that we stayed beyond our child’s limits, failing to pre-empt the moment when Little Miss Happy switched to Little Miss Meltdown!

 Knowing when to leave the party with a toddler before they have a meltdown is an elusive talent that few people successfully master.
 But knowing when to leave the dog park doesn’t have to be so hard.
 Your fur-child will give you cues if they are feeling fed up or stressed, the key is to be on the lookout for them and to respond when you see them.

-Take my Greyhound Phil for example, while he is not allowed to be off lead he does enjoy a trip to the dog park to socialise with owners and meet other dogs.
-I do laugh every time he enthusiastically sniffs a little dog’s rear end, and the poor little pup can’t reach Captain Lanky Leg’s bottom to reciprocate.
+Take Needles the Whippet for example, while he is a timid boy he does love a trip to the dog park to have a run around and meet (briefly) other dogs.
 He’s a good natured boy but he is a “three strikes and you’re out” kind of dog.
 I know that he doesn’t enjoy it if another dog is in his face too much and he will freeze and have a growl to let the other dog know.
 If he has to growl a few times I know he is getting really annoyed and a snap is soon to follow.
 I know that I need to extricate him from the situation before that happens.
 He is telling me “its time to go” with that very first growl.
 In fact, if I’m on the ball I notice more subtle “its time to go” signs before the growl too.

-Some “its time to go” signs you may see if your dog is not enjoying themselves:
+Some “its time to go” signs you may see if your dog is not enjoying himself:

-- Yawning, excessive drooling or licking his lips
+- Yawning, excessive drooling or licking of lips

 - Freezing when approached by other dogs or staring them down